instinctive/edu-advent-2024/day03.md

 Now we hope `s` has this form: `X,Y)...`, so we try to extract `X` and `Y`.
 If something fails we continue from s, which has the initial `mul(` dropped, so we guarantee progress through the entire string.

+This function returns the rest of the string to search.

 ```haskell
 getMul :: String -> Calc String